-25) Erasmus openly branded what?

-the Ciceronians

-- 26) Erasmus saw some dangers in the practice of imitation how was that ? the rediscovery of pagan written documents and their unprecedented diffusion through printing, - 27) what was Erasmus's primary concern in writing the Ciceronianus? to expose renascent paganism disguising itself as Ciceronian classicism lecture 7 part1 what is The Russian Formalist Movement?
+- 25) Erasmus openly branded what ? the Ciceronians - 26) Erasmus saw some dangers in the practice of imitation how was that ?

+the rediscovery of pagan written documents and their unprecedented diffusion through printing, to expose renascent paganism disguising itself as Ciceronian classicism no he did not , he relied on "historical argument" and "historical reasoning lecture 7 part1 what is The Russian Formalist Movement?